daneb/DesignTime/README.md

 ## DesignTime - README Driven Design (js-sequence diagram)

 ### What it does?
-README file to Sequence Diagram
+README file to Sequence Diagram.

+### AIM
+This is basically JS Sequence Diagram offline and barebone for you too build on.

 ### What it uses?
 Sinatra